networknt/light-4j/docs/content/other/service.md

 ---

 A light-weight and fast dependency injection framework without any third party dependencies.
+It only support constructor inject and the injection is done during server startup.
+All the object is saved into a map and the key is the interface class.
+That can guarantee that only one instance of implementation is available during runtime.

-Light Java framework encourage developers to build microservices with Functional Programming Style.
+Light 4J framework encourage developers to build microservices with Functional Programming Style.
 One of the key principle is immutability so that the code can be optimized to take advantage of multi-core CPUs.